siddhantmaharana/notes-datascience/ml.md

 Homoscedasticity: The scatter plot is good way to check whether the data are homoscedastic (meaning the residuals are equal across the regression line).
 The Goldfeld-Quandt Test can also be used to test for heteroscedasticity. https://www.analyticsvidhya.com/blog/2016/07/deeper-regression-analysis-assumptions-plots-solutions/

-4. What do the following parts of a linear regression signify? p-value, coefficient, R-Squared value.
+### What do the following parts of a linear regression signify? p-value, coefficient, R-Squared value.

 R-square value tells you how much variation is explained by your model.
 The greater R-square the better the model.
 P-value is the "probability" attached to the likelihood of getting your data results (or those more extreme) for the model you have.
 It is attached to the F statistic that tests the overall explanatory power for a model based on that data (or data more extreme).
 Regression coefficients represent the mean change in the response variable for one unit of change in the predictor variable while holding other predictors in the model constant.

-5. Could you explain some of the extension of linear models like Splines or LOESS/LOWESS?
+### Could you explain some of the extension of linear models like Splines or LOESS/LOWESS?

-Regression Splines use a combination of linear/polynomial functions to fit the data.
+- Regression Splines use a combination of linear/polynomial functions to fit the data.
-Polynomial regression has a tendency to drastically over-fit, even on this simple one dimensional data set.
-In order to overcome the disadvantages of polynomial regression, we can use an improved regression technique which, instead of building one model for the entire dataset, divides the dataset into multiple bins and fits each bin with a separate model
+- Polynomial regression has a tendency to drastically over-fit, even on this simple one dimensional data set.
+In order to overcome the disadvantages of polynomial regression, we can use an improved regression technique which, instead of building one model for the entire dataset, divides the dataset into multiple bins and fits each bin with a separate model.

-6. Do you consider the models Y~X1+X2+X1X2 and Y~X1+X2+X1X2 to be linear?
-Why?
+- The points where the division occurs are called Knots.
+Functions which we can use for modelling each piece/bin are known as Piecewise functions.
+- To maintain the continuity of the piecewise polynomoial functions along various knots, first/second derivative constraints can be imposed.
+These are cubic splines.
+- To check the erratic behaviour of splines near the boundaries, Natural splines can be considered which adds a linear constraint near the boundaries to reduce the variance.

-7. In linear regression, under what condition R^2 always equals a perfect 1?
+### In linear regression, under what condition R^2 always equals a perfect 1?

-8. What are the basic assumptions to be made for linear regression?
-9. What are the constraints you need to keep in mind when using a linear regression?
-10. What is heteroskedasticity and how to solve it
-11. What is the difference between logistic and linear regression?
-How do you avoid local minima?
+Mathematically R square = 1 - (SSE/SST)
+Where SSE is the sum of squared errors of our regression model And SST is the sum of squared errors of our baseline model.

+If SSE is equal to 0, i,e the model perfectly fits the data, then SSE=0 , making the R square perfectly equal to 1